New rules to protect our river

 The Mississippi River is a natural, cultural and historic wonder that helps define our metro area.
 In recognition of this, its 72-mile stretch through the Twin Cities, the Mississippi River Corridor Critical Area, is also a national park afforded special protective policies.

 Local cities are responsible for managing land use and development within our special metro river corridor.
-Starting in 2020, each of the 25 metro river cities and townships will begin updating their laws and ordinances to guide local riverfront and river-adjacent development.
+Starting in 2020, each of the 25 metro river cities and townships began updating their laws and ordinances to guide local riverfront and river-adjacent development.

 FMR issued the call to update our river rules several years ago.
 Now, we're proud to help city planners and everyday residents craft and support better rules for land use and development along the Mississippi.